 If you currently insure your home, mobile home, farm, or commercial property with Kentucky Farm Bureau Insurance, you're eligible to add earthquake insurance.
-We offer exceptional and affordable earthquake coverage as a registered coverholder for Lloyd’s of London, the world’s specialist in the insurance and reinsurance market.
+We offer exceptional and affordable earthquake coverage as a registered coverholder for Lloyd’s, the world’s specialist in the insurance and reinsurance market.
 This collaboration provides KFB insureds with the sound, trusted financial backing of an international company, but with the convenience of local service.
-In the event of an earthquake, our claims staff would work with members to resolve their claims, to find a claims office or to talk to a local agent, find an agent about specific coverage options today.
+In the event of an earthquake, our claims staff would work with members to resolve their claims.
+Talk to your local Kentucky Farm Bureau Insurance agent about specific coverage options available.

 Kentucky is one of 16 states at the highest risk for earthquakes, according to the United States Geological Survey (USGS).
 The western portion of Kentucky sits on the most active fault in the central and eastern United States (the New Madrid Seismic Zone).
 This zone is a source of continuing small and moderate earthquakes, and, according to experts with the USGS, it could pose a risk "for a major destructive earthquake" in the future.